-Comic Books
+Comic Books DGMD311 - 2 credits

-This course provides an introduction to the comics as a storytelling medium.
+Provides an introduction to the comics as a story telling medium.
 Students learn to develop and execute their own ideas using comics.
 The industry's history and future are explored.
 Emphasis is placed on writing, drawing, and presentation.
 Both traditional skills and digital skills are required.